Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The *transaction input witness* string contains [program arguments](#program-arguments) ([cryptographic signatures](#signature) and other data necessary to verify the input).
 Witness string does not affect the *outcome* of the transaction and therefore is excluded from the [transaction ID](#transaction-id).

-The input witness string can be extended with additional commitments, proofs or validation hints that are excluded from the [transaction ID](#transaction-id), but committed to the blockchain via the [witness hash](#transaction-witness-hash).
+The input witness string can be extended with additional commitments, proofs or validation hints that are excluded from the [transaction ID](#transaction-id).

 Asset version 1 defines two witness structures: one for issuances and another one for spends.